Frequently Asked Questions

 What elements are there within a typical cheerleading routine?

-Within cheerleading, we perform acrobatic stunting, gymnastic tumbling, jumps and a short dance section.
+Within cheerleading, we perform acrobatic stunting, gymnastic floor tumbling, jumps and a short dance section.
 No, there is no Pom-poms or “cheering”!

 What are the various stunting positions?

 There are several different stunting positions and no single position is stronger than another.
 Over the course of an athlete’s time within cheerleading, they will probably find themselves having held all roles at some point.
 Backspots focus on stability and safety of the stunt, and are often the tallest.
 Bases work in partners and are usually equal height to one another, use their strength with great technique, are reliable, and have great stability.
 Flyers are often the shortest in the squad, have brilliant performance skills, great flexibility and are fearless.
+We greatly value versatility within stunting positions and all athletes are expected to try everything.

 How are athletes assessed for a team?

 New athletes are invited for a free class, following discussions with either themselves or their parent (age depending) into a team that coaches feel they’d be a good fit for.
 They will be informally assessed during the session and then made a firm offer if we feel that team would be a great fit for them.
 We look at their tumbling and their stunting skill set, if they have previous experience.
-We do not place athletes where their friends are or where their skill set does not compliment the team - we want every athlete to feel like a shining star!
+We do not place athletes necessarily where their friends are or where their skill set does not compliment the team - we want every athlete to feel like a shining star!

 What is a crossover athlete?